 This is used in the forecasting trend of a data set.
-When the data set is large, and it gets difficult to study the entire population, then Empirical rule can be applied to the sample to get an estimation of how the data in population will react if you are being asked to find the average salary of all the accountants in the US.
-Then that is a difficult task to perform as the population set is huge.
-So, in that case, you can select say 90 observations randomly from the entire population.
+When the data set is extensive, and it gets challenging to study the entire population, then Empirical Rule can be applied to the sample to get an estimation of how the data in population will react if you are being asked to find the average salary of all the accountants in the US.
+Then that is a difficult task to perform as the population set is enormous.
+So, in that case, you can select, say, 90 observations randomly from the entire population.

 So now you will have 90 salaries.
 You need to find the Mean and Standard Deviation of the observations.
 If the observation follows a normal distribution, then this can be applied, and an estimation of the salary of all accountants in the US can be made.

 Say the Mean salary of the sample comes out to be $90,000.
 And the Standard deviation is $5,000.
 So out of the entire population, 68% of the accountants are drawing a salary ranging between +/- 1Standard Deviations from the Mean.
 As the Mean is $90,000 and the Standard Deviation is $5,000.
 So 68% of all the accountants in the US are being paid in the range of $90,000 +/- (1*$5,000).
 That is within $85,000 to $95,000

 If we spread a bit more, then 95% of all the accountants in the US are being paid in the range of Mean +/- 2 Standard Deviations. $90,000 +/- (2*5000).
 So the range is $80,000 to $100,000.